Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 1. Total Isolation

 The foundation of every good island thriller is the same: you can’t leave.
 One way on, one way off, and if something goes sideways after that last ferry pulls away from the dock, you’re stuck until morning with whoever is scaring you.
 The best island thriller books understand that isolation isn’t just a plot device but the entire engine of the story, because when leaving isn’t an option, every conversation carries weight and every locked door means something different than it would on the mainland.
 Widow’s Bay nails this by placing its town 40 miles off the New England coast with no Wi-Fi and spotty cell reception.
 That’s not a setting.
-That’s a cage.
+That’s a cage — and it’s the same energy running through the best gothic thrillers set in New England.

 2. Forced Proximity